brianaung/gun-game/README.md

 first/third.
 Not decide yet. wait to see which is better.

-first is scary, third is more suitable for shotting
+first is scary, third is more suitable for shooting

-Ian: player input
+Ian: player input - character movement - jumping/double jump, dashing (mid-air/ground), strafing

 Harry: weapon system